zoot101/snapraid-daily/README.md

 ## Step 1 - Initial Checks

-The script carries out an initial check of everything before it will even attempt to interact with **snapraid**.
+The script carries out an initial check of everything before it will even attempt to interact with **SnapRAID**.

 Initially the config file **snapraid-daily.conf** is read, and its contents are checked.
 If anything is undefined, a default value is assumed.
+See **snapraid-daily.conf(1)**

-See **snapraid-daily.conf(1)** If the main config file for snapraid itself doesn't exist, the script will exit.
+If the main config file for SnapRAID itself is not present in the default location or doesn't exist, the script will exit.

-Next checks are carried out for the script dependencies: awk, grep, sed, and snapraid itself.
+Next checks are carried out for the script dependencies: awk, grep, sed, mktemp, tee and SnapRAID itself.
 It will exit if any of these are not present.

-Next, a check on the first defined content file in the snapraid config (**/etc/snapraid.conf**) is checked to see if it exists and is writable.
+Next, a check on the first defined content file in the SnapRAID config (**/etc/snapraid.conf**) is checked to see if it exists and is writable.

 This is to ensure the script is being ran as the right user,